heggland/mccontrol-/README.md

 This plugin handles permission for a Minecraft server.
 A simple way to manage player permissions for your server without all the bloat.

+This is a project I made to get better with Java and get a simple plugin for my own papermc server 🤓

 ### Features:

 #### 🛡️ **Grief Prevention:** 🛡️